Driving in Iceland: The Ultimate Guide to Road Trips

 Are there many roundabouts in Iceland?

 Yes, roundabouts are common in Iceland.
-When approaching a roundabout, yield to traffic already in the roundabout and give priority to your right.
+When approaching a roundabout, yield to traffic already in the roundabout and give priority to your right and the inner lane.

 Are seatbelts mandatory in Iceland?